bradcar/bno08x_i2c_spi_MicroPython/README.md

 -
 - address : if using 2 BNO08x each needs a separate address (depending on board, add solder jump or cut wire).

 Optional parameters:

-    bno = BNO08X_I2C(i2c0, address=0x4b, reset_pin=Pin(12), int_pin=Pin(13), wake_pin=Pin(21), debug=False)
+    bno = BNO08X_I2C(i2c0, address=0x4b, reset_pin=Pin(12), int_pin=Pin(13), debug=False)

-Required by SPI
+Required for I2C (see SPI and UART below):
-- reset_pin : Needed by SPI to operate correctly.
-This is also used to enable sensor hard reset (Pin object, not number).
-If not defined, a soft reset is used.
-- int_pin : Needed by SPI to operate correctly.
-Also used to synchronize sensor time with host to enable microsecond accuracy timestamps.
-Define a Pin object.
-Not required if only 200-millisecond host-based timestamps are adequate, or if timestamps are not required.
+- int_pin : required by I2C for accurate sensor timestamps.
+Define a Pin object, not  number.
-- wake_pin : Needed by SPI to operate correctly.
+Optional for I2C:
+- reset_pin : used by I2C for hardware reset, if not defined uses soft reset.
+It is a Pin object, not number

+PS0/Wake and PS1 are used to select I2C, therefore I2C can not use wake pin.
+In order to use I2C, PS1 can not have solder blob so it is tied to ground and PS0/WAKE can not have solder blob so it is tied to ground.

 Optional
 - debug : print very detailed logs, mainly for debugging driver.